A Complete Guide to Total Productive Maintenance

 What is the 5-S methodology?

-The 5-S foundation creates a high-quality work environment that enhances worker effectiveness, efficiency, and mental well-being.
-It reduces waste and optimizes worker and equipment productivity.
+The 5-S methodology is an organizational technique derived from Japanese concepts of organizing space.
+By following the 5-S concepts, organizations can create high-quality work environments that enhance worker effectiveness, efficiency, and mental well-being.
+It also reduces waste and optimizes worker and equipment productivity.

 Sort (Seiri)

-Seiri means to organize by checking every item in a particular area to decide whether or not its presence adds value.
-If it doesn’t, it should be removed immediately.
+Seiri involves thoroughly inspecting every item in a specific area to determine whether or not it contributes value.
+If an item doesn’t add value, it should be promptly eliminated.

-When you can’t immediately remove the item, place it in a quarantine area or attach a red tag to signify the need for its subsequent removal.
-Red-tagged items are returned to their correct location, recycled, or disposed of.
+When you can’t immediately remove the item, place it in a quarantine area or attach a red tag to signify the need for its later removal.
+Red-tagged items should be returned to their correct location, recycled, or disposed of.
 The working area must be clear of all materials except those essential for production.

 Set in order (Seiton)

 Once set in order, a 5-S diagram shows the location of materials, tools, and objects.
-The diagram is used as a reference document for staff, assists with training new hires, and is issued a revision status to ensure it is kept up to date.
+Companies use the diagram as a reference document for staff, to assist with training new hires, and as a method of tracking revisions to ensure documentation is kept up to date.

 Shine (Seiso)

-Seiso refers to ongoing cleanliness.
-The expectation is that workers will clean their workspace at least once each day, with a thorough cleaning carried out weekly.
-Seiso is always done by those using the area.
+Seiso involves maintaining continuous cleanliness.
+The expectation is that workers will clean their workspace at least once every day, and conduct a thorough cleaning weekly.
+Those using the area are responsible for performing Seiso.

 Standardize (Seiketsu)